We're here to help your loved one settle in their new home

 We are renowned for delivering person centered care that is entirely personalised to your needs.
 That's why we take the time to get to know you and your family, your lifestyle, personality and interests, so we can get a sense of you as an individual and how you like to live your life.
 We’ll also ask you and your loved one how you want to stay in touch, from in person visits to video calls.

 We support new residents to settle in quickly.
 Before your loved one even joins us, we’ll get their bedroom set up in just the way they want.
-We’ll paint it your loved one’s favourite colour, put up pictures and shelves, and your loved one is welcome to bring treasured possessions to make their room feel more like home.
+We’ll paint it their favourite colour, put up pictures and shelves, and your loved one is welcome to bring treasured possessions to make their room feel more like home.

 We believe that moving into a care home can be the start of a positive new life, so, if your loved one wishes, we’ll support them to explore new interests or rediscover past hobbies.
 We’ll also introduce your loved one to other residents with a similar background and interests so new friendships can start to form.